StimulCross/donation-alerts/packages/api/README.md

 });
 ```

-If you set [limitToOneRequestPerSecond](https://stimulcross.github.io/donation-alerts/interfaces/api.RateLimiterOptions.html#limitToOneRequestPerSecond) to `false`, you can reach the rate limit let's say in 10 seconds, and the library will not be able to send requests for the remaining 50 seconds of the available 60 seconds time window.
-So the client will be idle waiting for a new time window.
-By default, this options set to `true`.
+If you set [limitToOneRequestPerSecond](https://stimulcross.github.io/donation-alerts/interfaces/api.RateLimiterOptions.html#limitToOneRequestPerSecond) to `false`, you can reach the rate limit, let's say, in 10 seconds, and the library will not be able to send requests for the remaining 50 seconds of the available 60-second time window.
+So the client will be idle, waiting for a new time window.
+By default, this option is set to `true`.

-You can also specify the behavior of rate limit reaching by setting [limitReachedBehavior](https://stimulcross.github.io/donation-alerts/interfaces/api.RateLimiterOptions.html#limitReachedBehavior).
-By default, this option is set to `enqueue`, which means that if a request reached the rate limit it will be enqueued and sent when possible.
+You can also specify the limit reached behavior by setting [limitReachedBehavior](https://stimulcross.github.io/donation-alerts/interfaces/api.RateLimiterOptions.html#limitReachedBehavior).
+By default, this option is set to `enqueue`, which means that if a request reaches the rate limit, it will be enqueued and sent when possible.
 Other available options are `throw` and `null`.
 Read more about rate limiter options in the [documentation](https://stimulcross.github.io/donation-alerts/interfaces/api.RateLimiterOptions.html) page.

 These settings define the default behavior of the rate limiter at the entire API client level, but you can specify the behavior of the rate limiter on a per-request basis.
-All methods of [ApiClient](https://stimulcross.github.io/donation-alerts/classes/api.ApiClient.html) namespaces allow you to specify the behavior of the rate limiter.
-For example:
+All methods of `ApiClient` namespaces allow you to specify the behavior of the rate limiter.

 ```ts
 const user = await apiClient.users.getUser(123456789, {